UDOOboard/mkudoobuntu/README.md

     install       Install a deb in rootfs from repos remove        Remove a deb from rootfs
     list          List installed pkg in rootfs
-    reimage       Make a new image from a modified rootfs configure     Reconfigure the rootfs
+    reimage       Make a new image from a rootfs configure     Reconfigure the rootfs
     shell         Open an interactive shell in a rootfs

 ### Prerequisites
-This script has been tested only on Ubuntu 15.04 and 14.04.
+This script has been tested on Ubuntu 15.10, 15.04 and 14.04.
 It may work on other Debian-like system.

 ### Supported boards